Multiple Minds

 I’d spent weeks building a case, and my brain had become the case.
 Even my attempts to argue against it were shaped by the same assumptions that built it.
 I needed friction I hadn’t anticipated.

 I used to solve this through other people.
 Send the draft to a colleague.
 Call a friend who knows the domain.
 Wait for someone to say “but what about…” and suddenly the counterargument would crystallize.
-The external voice would shake something loose.

 But other people have schedules.
 They have their own problems.
 They read your draft three days later when you’ve already moved on.
-And often they’re too polite—they don’t give you the argument, they give you encouragement, which is kind but useless when what you need is friction.
+And often they’re too polite---they don’t give you the argument, they give you encouragement, which is kind but useless when what you need is friction.

 Friction is expensive.
 It requires someone willing to disagree, knowledgeable enough to disagree well, and available at the moment you need the disagreement.
 That’s a narrow intersection.